eteran/quixey/README.md

 	// at this point n is one of the two possible types depending on the result
 	// of func()

+Of course for "poor mans templates", you can use `auto` for function parameters as well.

+    auto func(auto n) {
+		// do something with n depending on the type!
+	}

 However, you cannot change the type once it is set.
 So unlike weakly typed languages. **The following is not allowed in quixey**.